EnterpriseDB/edb-ansible/README.md

 ### Downloading the `edb-ansible` repository source code from the repository in GitHub

+This method requires to have the `ansible-galaxy` tool installed.

 Downloading the code from the repository can be accomplished by following the steps below: